metabase/metabase/docs/users-guide/writing-sql.md

 ### Using SQL filters

 If you or someone else wrote a SQL query that includes [variables](13-sql-parameters.md), your question might have filter widgets at the top of the screen.
-These let you modify and filter the SQL query before it's run, changing the results you might get.
+These let you modify and filter the SQL query before it's run, changing the results you might get, like allowing users to update the `Category` filter in your query.

 ![SQL filter](images/SQL-filter-widget.png)